 P: At least 60 points from 300-level BIOL courses.
+Note: Students will normally be expected to take BIOL 309.

 Four full courses (or their half-course equivalents) selected with the approval of the Head of Department from PSYC 401-475.
 One PSYC 300-level course may be substituted for a PSYC 400-level full course with the approval of the HOD.